IAM Role authentication

 Step 2 - Create the target IAM role

 In your own AWS account, create an IAM role with permissions for the connector you're configuring.
-This role does not need any STS or AssumeRole permissions of its own — it only needs to read or write the data being connected to.
+This role does not need any STS or AssumeRole permissions of its own.
+It only needs to read or write the data being connected to.

 {